jstentz/christmas-lights/lights/lights/README.md

 ### Important note

 Since the numpy array pointed to by `self.frameBuf` is used to update the lights, it is critical that all changes made to `self.frameBuf` are done in place.
-Here is an example of what not to do:
+Do not break the alias!
+Here is an example of what not to do and how to fix it:

 ```python
 # Attempting to make all the lights blue.